 On the morning of February 18 (January 9), the Phuong Vu Temple Festival (Tho Loc village, Minh Khai commune, Vu Thu district, Thai Binh province) was held, attracting thousands of people to attend.

 The most special and interesting feature of the festival is the procession of three palanquins named Song Loan, Long Dinh and Le palanquin.
-There are 24 young men carrying the main palanquin and from 4 to 8 reserve men.
-They are called the "phu gia" team.
+There are 24 young men in the main procession and from 4 to 8 reserve men.
+They are called the "patron" team.

-The palanquin is carried from the communal house through the temple, on the way the procession will stop at a number of houses whose owners have contributed a lot to the temple.
-This year, the palanquin will stop at the house of Mr. Thang in Tho Loc village, which he also visited last year.
-However, according to Mr. Hiep (the assistant), during the procession, the procession cannot know in advance where the palanquin will stop.
+The palanquin is carried from the communal house through the temple, on the way the procession will stop at a number of houses whose owners have contributed to the temple.
+This year, the palanquin will stop at the home of Mr. Thang in Tho Loc village, which he also visited last year.
+However, according to Mr. Hiep (the assistant), during the procession, the procession leader cannot know in advance where the palanquin will stop.

-The most popular attraction is a lotus pond next to the temple.
-Here, the monks have to wade in the mud for about 15 minutes.
+The most popular attraction is a lotus pond next to the temple, where the attendants have to wade in the mud for about 15 minutes.

-After all three palanquins are on the water, each one is brought ashore.
+After all three palanquins are on the water, they are allowed to go ashore one by one.
 Usually, the whole team tries to carry them even though they are tired, because if they keep changing the reserve person to carry them, the palanquin will take longer to lower, for spiritual reasons.

 Nguyen Van Hong Khang suffered from cramps while soaking in the pond.
-He was immediately supported by the Organizing Committee and changed to a reserve palanquin bearer to carry the palanquin.
-"Khang has participated in the palanquin bearer procession for many years, but this incident was unavoidable.
-"Almost every year, someone gets cramps," said Hiep, a palanquin bearer.
+He was immediately supported by the Organizing Committee and switched to a reserve palanquin to carry the palanquin.
+"Khang has participated in the procession for many years, but this incident was unavoidable.
+"Almost every year someone gets cramps," said Hiep, a palanquin carry member.

 Wherever the palanquin went, hundreds of people followed.

-After starting the procession from the temple to Phuong Vu pagoda, the village road was packed with people.
+After the procession started from the temple to Phuong Vu pagoda, the village road was packed with people.

 During the process of bringing the palanquin down the river, unfortunately many items inside the palanquin fell into the water.

-Each palanquin stays in the river for about 15 minutes before being allowed to go ashore.
+Each palanquin stays in the river for about 15 minutes before being brought ashore.

 After coming up from the river, one of the three palanquins was carried on the rice field where young rice seedlings were still being planted.